Battle of El-Moungar: The battle

-A few days after the Battle of Taghit, 148 legionnaires of the 22nd mounted company, from the 2e REI, commanded by Captain Vauchez and Lieutenant Selchauhansen, 20 Spahis and two Mokhaznis were escorting a supply convoy, when they were ambushed at 9:30 am on 2 September by 3,000 Moroccan tribesmen.
+A few days after the Battle of Taghit, 148 legionnaires of the 22nd mounted company, from the 2e REI, commanded by Captain Vauchez and Lieutenant Selchauhansen, 20 Spahis, and two Mokhaznis were escorting a supply convoy, when they were ambushed at 9:30 am on 2 September by 3,000 Moroccan tribesmen.
 The half-company had halted to eat, no sentries had been posted, and only a few cavalry pickets had been placed.

 The first volleys wounded or killed half of the detachment.
 Both officers and most of the non-commissioned officers were killed in the first stage of the fight.
 At 10:30 am, Quartermaster Sergeant (sergent-fourrier) Tisserand, who commanded the survivors, sent two spahi cavalrymen to Taghit for reinforcements.
 They immediately left.

 About forty survivors of the French force gathered on a nearby hill and under a scorching sun, on hot sand and without water, fought off the enemy for more than eight hours.
-Near the end of the battle, Tisserand, wounded, gave over command to Corporal Detz; the highest ranked man still able.
+Near the end of the battle, Tisserand, wounded, gave over command to Corporal Detz; the highest-ranked man still able.
 At 5 pm, they were relieved by Captain de Sulbielle, who rode from Taghit with his Spahis.
 At the sight of the approaching French cavalry, the Moroccans retreated in small groups.

 Aftermath

 Total French losses were 38 dead and 46 wounded.
 A presidential decree granted to all survivors of the battle the Colonial Medal, and Tisserand was promoted to lieutenant.
-In spite of the courage shown by the legionnaires, the heavy losses suffered by the half-company and indications that inadequate precautions had led to the initial success of the ambush caused serious concern.
-The commander of the Ain Sefra military region was replaced and Brigadier General Hubert Lyautey appointed in his place.
+Despite the courage shown by the legionnaires, the heavy losses suffered by the half-company and indications that inadequate precautions had led to the initial success of the ambush caused serious concern.
+The commander of the Ain Sefra military region was replaced and Brigadier General Hubert Lyautey was appointed in his place.